Convert Terawatt-hour to Electron-volt (TWh to eV)

 - Select the Terawatt-hour Value: Start by determining the terawatt-hour (TWh) value you want to convert into electron-volt (eV).
 This is your starting point.

-- Multiply by the Conversion Factor: To convert terawatt-hour to electron-volt, multiply the selected TWh value by 2.246943e+34.
-This factor is essential for accurately converting from a larger unit (TWh) to a much smaller unit (eV).
+- Multiply by the Conversion Factor: To calculate terawatt-hour to equivalent electron-volt amount, multiply the selected TWh value by 2.246943e+34.

 - Illustration of Multiplication: